Roger Morigi: Personal

-Vincent Palumbo succeeded Morigi as the Cathedral's master carver in 1978.
+Vincent Palumbo succeeded Morigi as the cathedral's master carver in 1978.
 Folklorist Marjorie Hunt spent years interviewing the carvers, and made them the subject of her PhD dissertation.
 She interviewed Morigi and Palumbo in The Stone Carvers: Master Craftsmen of Washington National Cathedral, a 1984 documentary film by Paul Wagner, that won the 1985 Academy Award for Best Documentary Short Subject.
 Hunt adapted her work into a 1999 book.

 Morigi lived in Hyattsville, Maryland, with his wife Louise and children Francis and Elayne.
 He was an avid golfer.
 Carver John Guarente caricatured Morigi in a 1960s gargoyle, portraying him as a devil holding carving tools and wearing a golf cap.
-To depict his notorious temper, Guarente carved a mushroom cloud bursting out of the top of his head.
-"The Master Carver Gargoyle" is now one of the Cathedral's most popular sculptures.
+To depict Morigi's notorious temper, Guarente carved a mushroom cloud bursting out of the top of his head.
+"The Master Carver Gargoyle" has become one of the cathedral's most popular sculptures.

 Morigi died January 12, 1995, of emphysema.

-Quotes
+On January 18, 1995, Senator Strom Thurmond eulogized Roger Morigi from the floor of the U.S. Senate:

+With each project he completed, not only did Mr. Morigi create a piece of artwork, he improved his skills and knowledge, which helped him to earn the title of "master stone carver emeritus" and to be characterized by some as the "greatest carver of the 20th Century."

+Perhaps more importantly, he used his talents to craft pieces that beautified and paid a lasting tribute to his adopted homeland, the United States.
+While this great artist will be missed, his creations will ensure that he is never forgotten.